philldimitrov123/DAB111-Flask-server-databsae-representation-project/README.md

 Below are the following steps to run the application succesfully:
   - Clone this repository to your local machine.
   - Select the Hotel database folder.
-  -Install the required packages by running pip install -r requirements.txt.
+  - Install the required packages by running pip install -r requirements.txt.
-  -Execute the Flask application by running python app.py in the terminal
+  - Execute the Flask application by running python app.py in the terminal